grafana/agent/docs/sources/flow/reference/cli/run.md

 * `--server.http.ui-path-prefix`: Base path where the UI will be exposed (default `/`).
 * `--storage.path`: Base directory where components can store data (default `data-agent/`).
 * `--disable-reporting`: Disable [usage reporting][] of enabled [components][] to Grafana (default `false`).
+* `--config.auto-reload.poll-interval`: Interval at which to poll the config file for changes when polling is used (default `5s`).
+* `--config.auto-reload`: Automatically reload the config file when it changes on disk (default `true`).
 * `--cluster.enabled`: Start the Agent in clustered mode (default `false`).
 * `--cluster.node-name`: The name to use for this node (defaults to the environment's hostname).
 * `--cluster.join-addresses`: Comma-separated list of addresses to join the cluster at (default `""`).